Les Actualités – April 17, 2013 (p.16)

 He sounds another alarm.
 “Worse, there are a lot of people who take furniture off the streets, even if it’s marked infested!”

 “That’s in spite of all the publicity, all the information put out by the city.
 Landlords and tenant groups have been telling people, but they can’t seem to let go of old habits.
 They say ‘Oh!
 I see a good deal’ – and they take the problem home with them.”

 But, he said, the city is enforcing existing bylaws on bedbugs, cockroaches, mice, and other vermin.
 Issues related to sanitation are being studied and recommendations will be made.

 Landlords in apartment buildings and exterminators aren’t always following through on all the steps of the treatments.
+Residents tend to take it upon themselves to hire professionals who can help in ensuring your corporate apartment is spotless and free from all kinds of bugs.
 “In 2011, the city set up a register for landlords that officials could track to make sure that the extermination that’s supposed to take place really does – otherwise you never solve the problem,” says Loyola Councillor Susan Clarke, who sits on the committee.